🔼The name Abital in the Bible

 For a meaning of the name Abital, NOBSE Study Bible Name List reads The Father Is Dew and Jones' Dictionary of Old Testament Proper Names reads Father Of Dew.
 BDB Theological Dictionary sees the yod between the words ab and tal as possessive and reads My Father Is (The) Dew.

-This name is rather poetic and may seem somewhat odd, but a kindred and slightly more odd name is Hamutal, meaning My Father-In-Law Is The Dew.
+This name is rather poetic and may seem somewhat odd, but a kindred and slightly odder name is Hamutal, meaning My Father-In-Law Is The Dew.